V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – (ki)vuka : thunderstorm, storm

-– kivuku : fast movement, speed, haste / plague, epidemic, epizootic, wound / danger
+– kivuku : fast movement, speed, haste / plague, epidemic, epizootic, affliction, scourge / danger

-– kivuku : temptation, desire to try / outdoor room
+– kivuku : temptation, desire to try / outside room

 – (ki)vundukina : sudden onset, sudden appearance